 Teas and tonics have been common in wellness circles dating back to when our ancestors sat in circles around the fire.
 If you have a cold, you make tea.
 A hangover, a hot toddy.
 For overall wellness, you can now make yourself hemp CBD tea.
-But just how to make CBD tea?
+But just how to make CBD tea with leaves?

 Why Drink CBD Tea?

 Hemp tea was a favorite of the Chinese emperor Shen-Nung.
 Back in 2737 B.C., the Pen Ts’ao Ching noted that the emperor used to steep the leaves in tea to support relaxation.
 Today, the many benefits of hemp are widely known.

 Within cannabis there are reported to be over 100 phytocannabinoids.
 These are chemical compounds that contain a wide range of benefits due to their interaction with the body’s endocannabinoid system (ECS).